-Using the cards we have been given, we first obtain a upper bound $\widetilde{m}$ on the number of edges $m$.
-We then show that the upper bound is close to $m$: writing $\alpha=\widetilde{m}-m$, we show that $0\leq\alpha<2k$.
-We then use this to estimate $d_t$, the number of vertices of degree $t$ in $G$.
-If we knew the number of edges $m$, then we could calculate the degree of vertex $v_i$ from its card $G_i$ by $d(v_i)=m-e(G_i)$.
-Instead, we estimate the degree of the vertex corresponding to each card by $\widetilde{d}(v_i)=\widetilde{m}-e(G_i)$ and count the number of vertices
+If we knew the number of edges $m$, then we could calculate the degree of vertex $v_i$ from its card $G_i$ by setting $d(v_i)=m-e(G_i)$.
+Instead, we estimate the degree of the vertex corresponding to each card by and count the number of vertices with estimated degree $t$